 - Strong concept and strategy

 - Business and financial risks

 - Equity deal and exit expectations

-Jenson provides a support package to investee firms, covering various aspects of financial, sales and marketing, tech and operational support, which is mandatory for the first three years and for which the investee company pays.
+Jenson provides a support package to investee firms, covering various aspects of financial, sales and marketing, tech and operational support, which is mandatory for the first year and for which the investee company pays.
 After that, firms can choose whether to use it or not.

 Examples of previous portfolio companies

 Twizoo uses AI technology to automatically capture user-generated content and create real-time reviews.
 Madeline Parra and John Talbott, the company’s founders, developed the idea after noticing that restaurants received nearly 7x more exposure on social media than on conventional reviewing platforms.

 A mobile application, Twizoo scans and analyses real-time conversations to generate user reviews and sentiment.
 The technology can be applied to something as simple as suggesting popular bars or restaurants to acting as a social media monitoring platform for businesses.

 Jenson originally invested £150,000 into the business through its first SEIS fund.
 The funding was used to launch a beta version of the product and to prove the business model.
 As a result, the company was acquired by Skyscanner via a trade sale in November 2017.
 Investors received a significant uplift on their original investment, however, past performance is not a guide to the future.